 Baptised 17th December 1893 at the Wesleyan Methodist Church, Radcliffe on Trent

-George Chamberlain was seven years old living with father Henry, a maltster, mother Jane, a butcher/shopkeeper, his brother Henry, 14, and sister Sarah, 9, on Main Road, Radcliffe on Trent.
+Age seven living with father Henry, a maltster, mother Jane, a butcher/shopkeeper, his brother Henry, 14, and sister Sarah, 9, on Main Road, Radcliffe on Trent.

 Age 17 living with father Henry, maltster, mother Jane, brother Henry, 24, and sister Sarah, 19, on Bingham Road, Radcliffe on Trent.
-He is employed as a joiner’s apprentice.
+He was employed as a joiner’s apprentice.